breadchris/notes/pages/seagl___talk.md

 	- LLM feedback??!!
 	- Share your code with others
 - Parting words of wisdom
-	- Plumbers get paid a lot because pipes don't fit together easily
+	- Plumbers get paid a lot because pipes don't fit together easily.
-	- If you want to keep getting paid a lot to be a data plumber, continue connecting pipes
+	- If you want to be a data plumber, continue connecting pipes.
 	- If you want to build LEGOs for code;
 	- Write a library
 	- Write a framework
 	- Write a language
 	- Build the LEGOs that the next generation of developers will build with.
 	- If you haven't played with LEGOs, buy a set of LEGOs.
-It is so nice to have things that fit together so nicely.
 	- Chase that feeling with the work that you do.
 	- We know good things when we see them.
+	- History is great at showing us what things that "feel good" look like
 	- I miss the Living Computer Museum
 	- ![LCM Interactive.jpg](../assets/LCM_Interactive_1698824093607_0.jpg)
 	- Go, go, go to the Connections Museum